What Do People Buy During a Stock Market Panic?

 Loss Aversion: People generally feel the pain of losses more acutely than the pleasure of gains.
 This can lead to a rush to sell equities to prevent further losses, even if it means locking in a loss.

-Herd Behavior: Investors often follow the crowd’s actions, assuming that others have more information or insight.
+Herd Behavior: Investors often follow the crowd’s actions, assuming others have more information or insight.
 This can create a self-fulfilling prophecy as more people join the selling frenzy.

 Availability Bias: People tend to give more weight to recent, memorable events.
 During a market panic, negative news and headlines influence investors’ decisions.